Transfer Student Center

 Transfer students must apply to live on campus, and housing is awarded on a space-available basis.
 Space for transfer students is very limited.
 There are also a variety of off-campus housing options.
 Many of our students choose to live in apartments near campus or in surrounding communities.
 We offer a helpful Off-Campus Housing page with information and tools to help with your search.

 A parking permit is only required if you want to drive to and park on campus.
 Many students who live off-campus use our free shuttle service, which offers eight off-campus routes for traveling between campus and the surrounding community.
 TU also partners with the Collegetown Shuttle service for free transportation between the TU campus, other Baltimore area colleges, and select local destinations.
-Click here to learn more about our off-campus transportation options.

 Once you enroll at TU, you would have full access to the same campus resources and activities that current TU students have.
 Being a transfer student is an important part of how you get here, but once you're on campus, you're a Towson University Tiger like everyone else.